vschw/smartmeter/README.md

-# smartmeter
+#smartmeter

-Python library for domestic power metering, and real-time data submission....
+A python package for real-time home energy metering.